Bridging the Gap: How Parents and Teachers Can Foster Girls' Interests in Programming and STEM Education

 According to a study in 2016, STEM graduates have 63% male and only 37% of females.
 It is clearly shown that most of the programming and software developing workforce are covered by males.

-Plenty of theories were discussed to identify the roots of women not pursuing STEM education.
+Plenty of theories were discussed to identify the roots of why women are not pursuing STEM education.
 Others normalise the perception that STEM fields are for the masculine type.
 There is also a lack of encouragement and recognition to the women in these fields.
-Moreover, introductory classes for computer programming are much more connected to men than women.
-Women might also not be quite interested in higher education to get high paying jobs.
+Moreover, introductory classes for computer programming are much more directed to men than women.
+Women also might not be interested in higher education to get high paying jobs.
 Lastly, the STEM skill preparatory stages for the parents and teachers are missing.

-Any of these reasons, STEM careers must still be filled up by strong independent women.
-They should be very welcome to take and pursue this path like the powerful women of the computer science field.
+Regardless of any of these reasons, STEM careers must still be filled up by strong independent women.
+Women should welcome the thought to take and pursue this path just like the powerful women in the field of computer science.

-So, what should you really do to bridge the gender gap between females to computer science?
+So what can you do to help bridge the gender gap in computer science?
 How could parents, teachers, and authorities help in inviting girls to take STEM courses?

 #1 Early exposure to kids coding and STEM skills

-Parents and teachers should start teaching their young minds.
-As you begin introducing to them the world of programming and STEM, it will then shape their minds on that path.
+Parents and teachers should start teaching STEM to kids at an early age .
+As you begin introducing to them the world of programming and STEM, it will shape their minds to take that path.
 You can start by giving your girls some tech, engineering, and coding toys.
 You may also allow them to play logic and build games on their gadgets.
-Other than that, you can try playing indoor and out games that are related to computer programming for kids.
+Other than that, you can try playing indoor and outdoor games that are related to computer programming for kids.

 If your kid started to learn these kids coding skills and STEM skills, they might enjoy it as early as possible.
 Eventually, they will choose this path in their middle school, high school, college, and future profession.